Students seeking academic accommodations must first register with Student Accessibility Services (SAS).

 - Treat and protect all disability-related information as confidential medical information.
 For example, keep printed items, LOAs or emails regarding student disability-related information in a protected location.

 NOTE: Faculty do NOT have the right to ask students if they have a disability.
-For those students registered with SSD, faculty do NOT have the right to ask about the nature of the disability.
+For those students registered with SAS, faculty do NOT have the right to ask about the nature of the disability.
 If students choose to disclose their disability, this information should be treated confidentially.